 What is bradycardia?

-A normal heart typically beats 60 to 80 times a minute.
-At this rate, the heart pumps about 5 liters of blood throughout your body per minute.
-However, if the signal rate is too slow, the chambers of your heart do not contract often enough to supply the proper amount of blood and oxygen to your body.
-This condition is called bradycardia.
+A normal heart beats 60 – 80 times a minute.
+Each time the heart beats, it pumps blood throughout the body.
+However, the heart’s "natural pacemaker" can operate too slowly, and the chambers of the heart don’t contract often enough to send enough blood and oxygen to your body.
+This is called bradycardia.